vmware-archive/spring-boot-data-rest-demo/AddUI.md

 </dom-module>
 ```

 Brief description:  This collection of html, css, and JavaScript is used by Polymer to define a custom WebComponent named greeting-display.
 The imports bring in other components we want to use, for fun we define and use a local style, the template section is what gets put in the DOM, and the script tells the Polymer framwork to define the component and some additional functions, including overriding the default ready() function to define the greetings data element.
-In the template there is a sub-template for the repeating section, and the parts in the square brackets ([[foo]]) are data elements with Polymer managed bindings.
-Square brackets mean it's "one way", so updating the table doesn't update the underlying data.
+In the template there is a sub-template for the repeating section, and the parts in the square brackets ```[[foo]]``` are data elements with Polymer managed bindings.
+Square brackets mean it's "one way".
 We'll see "two way" binding later.

 Now go look a the page.
 No need to restart the app if it's already running, just go to your browser and navigate to http://localhost:8080  Click on the button, and the greetings will load into a table.
 There is also a link, extracted from the data, that will take you to the raw JSON version of the individual greetings.

+The rest of the tutorial builds on this component.
+If you want to see the finished version you can find it here: [greeting-display](greeting-display.html)

 ## Add Search